miahoffmannd/miahoffmannd.github.io/index.md

 <img class="profile-picture" src="headshot-June-2022.jpg" alt = "Mia Hoffman" width = "200"/>

-I am a second year PhD student in Mechanical Engineering at the University of Washington.
+Mia Hoffman is a second-year Ph.D.
+Student in the Department of Mechanical Engineering at the University of Washington, and a student member of the Center for Research and Education on Accessible Technology and Experiences (CREATE) at the University of Washington.
+Her research is focused on mobility and accessible play technologies for young kids with disabilities.
+She wants ``kids to just be kids" exploring the world around them, and not be tied up in the fight for disability justice.

 ## Research Interests
 1. Early Mobility